BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 with an identifiable person, unless otherwise permitted by the applicable third-party contributor of the data.

 **92.2.**  AWS Clean Rooms may provide you with the ability to collaborate (an “AWS Clean Rooms Collaboration”) with other AWS customers (an “Other AWS Customer”).
-You may make available Your Content, including a dataset and/or a custom model, as part of an AWS Clean Rooms Collaboration.
+You may configure resources to make Your Content, including a dataset and/or a custom model, available as part of an AWS Clean Rooms Collaboration.
 You may also disclose Your Content to, or receive Third-Party Content from an Other AWS Customer.

-**92.3.** If you request deletion of Your Content from the AWS Clean Rooms Collaboration dataset, or if an Other AWS Customer that is a participant to the AWS Clean Rooms Collaboration requests deletion of its Third-Party Content from the AWS Clean Rooms Collaboration dataset, we will delete all Your Content and all Third-Party Content from the AWS Clean Rooms Collaboration dataset.
+**92.3.**  Your deletion of an AWS Clean Rooms Collaboration, deletion or removal of resources configured to make Your Content available in a Collaboration, or disallowing Your Content from being used in an intermediate table, will result in termination of access to Your Content or deletion of Your Content from intermediate tables, as described in the applicable service documentation.

 **92.4.** Any interaction as part of an AWS Clean Rooms Collaboration will be governed by separate terms and conditions between you and such Other AWS